Z-kk-0/MeltForge/README.md

         }
     } // Convert currently only png  to jpg will later be replaced with the plugin function
 ```
-so basically a function that takes a list of ConverJobs and converts them each step by step.
+so basically a function that takes a list of ConvertJobs and converts them each step by step.
 Maybe it is possible to multithread this so it converts faster
 then the cli will need the capabilities to accept and read wildcards correctly.
 This will all be in the CLI itself and not in the core so we can seperate concerns.
 The core should still be flexible and as lightweight as possible.